bewarhizirvan/laravel-form/readme.md

 >submit	: Form submit button title, if you set it to 'none' it will be removed
 >back_url	: Form Back button URL, if you set it to 'none' it will be removed
 >
-For form action One of these you can use
+For form action One of these you can use {default is ''}
 >url	: Full URL
 >route	: Route { only route string or array Laravel Style }
 >action	: Action { only action string or array Laravel Style }